porjo/goztivo/README.md

 * an API server backend written in Golang.
 This also doubles as a general purpose web server to server the HTML/JS content

-Goztivo aims to follow Oztivo's usage policy where possible by sending a unique HTTP user-agent string and keeping traffic to a minimum by caching data
+Goztivo aims to follow Oztivo's usage policy where possible by sending a unique HTTP user-agent string and keeping traffic to a minimum by caching data and limiting upstream requests to a maximum of one HTTP connection per second.

 ## Quick start